Arouz/OpenSTEAM-LMS/README.md

 4. Make a PR with your changes
 5. Commit said changes onto the `main` branch

+#### Notes

-NOTE: Make sure to keep the CGU, legal, and privacy pages when overriding the folders.
+Make sure to keep the CGU, legal, and privacy pages when overriding the folders.
+Also, check the composer.json file for version incompatibilities.

 <details>
 <summary>Original README.md</summary>